fshowalter/movielog/reviews/the-one-i-love-2014.md

 In time, Sophie's doppelgänger arrives.
 Then the film falls apart.

 Up to this point, the doppelgängers felt like a novel device the script employed to visualize Ethan and Sophie's perceptions of one another.
-This sort of thing could feel like a gimmick and veer into into cheesy fantasy, but the film stays grounded by focusing on the harsh realities of trying to make a relationship work.
+This sort of thing could feel like a gimmick and veer into cheesy fantasy, but the film stays grounded by focusing on the harsh realities of trying to make a relationship work.

 To this end, the doppelgängers require no explanation.
 They exist to serve the story.
 The film even floats this notion, suggesting that some things “Just happen.”